Archives & Special Collections at the Thomas J. Dodd Research Center, University of Connecticut Libraries

 The collection is open and available for research.

-Archives & Special Collections has a substantial collection of materials pertaining to children's literature and associated artwork.
-For detailed information on these collections please contact the curator or ask at the Reading Room desk.
+Archives and Special Collections has a substantial collection of materials pertaining to human rights issues.
+For detailed information on these collections please contact the curator or ask at the reference desk.

 Controlled Access Headings